oldcai/blog/source/_posts/server/large-postgresql-database-migration.md

 ## Step 3 - Create a User for Replication

-Run in psql as user postgres:
+Run commands with psql as user postgres on the master side:

 ```
 CREATE USER replica REPLICATION LOGIN ENCRYPTED PASSWORD 'your password here';